atanda0x/fileUpload/README.md

 # File Upload and Download Service

 This is a simple Go application for uploading, listing, and downloading files.
-It includes a basic HTTP server with three endpoints: `/upload` for file upload, `/list` for listing uploaded files, and `/download/{filename}` for downloading a specific file.
+It includes a HTTP server with three endpoints: `/upload` for file upload, `/list` for listing uploaded files, and `/download/{filename}` for downloading a specific file.

 ## Prerequisites